chrisgpj/Nest-Site-Structure-Monitoring-Protocol/Work on the Protocol/Meta Data.md

 - Low = <1.5 m
 - High = >1.5 m

+### Split Trunk Significance

+A Yes/No answer to the question: Are any of the trunks of similar size to the largess trunk?

+### Trunk Sheer

+A Yes/No answer to the question: has a major trunk or a major secondary branch collapsed or sheered off the tree?

+### Form

+- 1: Live Tree
+- 2: Live Tree with stag effect.
+This can be through die-back of the canopy, or through branch-drop which depletes the canopy coverage to the point where the tree looks stagged.
+- 3: Dead
+- 4: Advanced Dead Structure[4]

+See photos.

+### Continuous Vegetation

+Do the tree canopies seem connected enough for a ring-tail possum to move continuously to the tree?
+Yes/No.

+If one has to stretch the imagination, err to `No'.

+### Trim (tree)

+[?]

+### Fire damage and epicormic growth

+Write whichever apply, separated by commas. `Scar' overrides 'Scorched'.

+- Scar: There is a fire scar OR there is internal charcoal
+- Scorched: there evidence of past burning
+- Epicormic: The tree seems to be resprouting epicormically, or has done recently enough that this is still detectable.

 ---
 ## Notes
 [1] I prefer lattitude and longitude outside of scientific survey teams, because on many occasions where Eastings and Northings have been used, there have been translation issues.
 I have even had to deal with botched GPS data because of the conversion between these two, and that mistake originated from within an institution.